 Currently pyinapp supports Google Play and App Store receipts validation.

-from pyinapp import GooglePlayValidator, InAppValidationError bundle_id = 'com.yourcompany.yourapp' api_key = 'API key from the developer console' validator = GooglePlayValidator(bundle_id, api_key) try: purchase = validator.validate('receipt', 'signature') process_purchase(purchase) except InAppValidationError: """ handle validation error """
+from pyinapp import GooglePlayValidator, InAppValidationError bundle_id = 'com.yourcompany.yourapp' api_key = 'API key from the developer console' validator = GooglePlayValidator(bundle_id, api_key) try: purchases = validator.validate('receipt', 'signature') process_purchases(purchases) except InAppValidationError: """ handle validation error """

-from pyinapp import AppStoreValidator, InAppValidationError bundle_id = 'com.yourcompany.yourapp' validator = AppStoreValidator(bundle_id) try: purchase = validator.validate('receipt') process_purchase(purchase) except InAppValidationError: """ handle validation error """
+from pyinapp import AppStoreValidator, InAppValidationError bundle_id = 'com.yourcompany.yourapp' validator = AppStoreValidator(bundle_id) try: purchases = validator.validate('receipt') process_purchases(purchases) except InAppValidationError: """ handle validation error """

 Important!
-On iOS 7+ all receipts may contain more than one purchase so you have to deal with a list of purchases.
+If your version is under 0.1.3, you need to check the type of purchases.
 For the sake of convenience you can process purchases this way:

-def process_purchase(purchase): process(*purchase) if isinstance(purchase, list) else process(purchase) def process(*purchases): for p in purchases: """ for instance, save p to db and add a player some coins for it """
+def process_purchases(purchases): process(*purchases) if isinstance(purchases, list) else process(purchases) def process(*purchases): for p in purchases: """ for instance, save p to db and add a player some coins for it """

 This approach allows to process both Google Play and App Store purchases the same way.

 Purchase is a universal wrapper for Google Play and App Store receipts.
 It contains the following fields: